mdbachman/Multi-Attribute-Decision-Making-EEG/README.md

 - scipy                         1.11.1
 - statsmodels                   0.14.0

-Here is the layout and organiztion of the scripts.
+Here is the layout and organization of the scripts.
 Please note that you will likely need to change file/folder pathways to match your system.
 ### EEG Preprocessing
 - All takes place within "preprocessingEEGData.ipynb".
 This output is used for all future EEG analyses.
 Each participant may take 10-60 minutes or so to process, depending on your comfort with EEG processing.